Elmar Brok: European integration

 Over the course of his political career, Brok has been an advocate of ever closer integration between Germany and the other countries of the European Union.
 Along with Greek MEP Dimitris Tsatsos, he was one of the European Parliament's two official observers at the EU negotiations that culminated in the Treaty of Nice, a deal which he later harshly criticized.

-Brok has been an early proponent of having the European Union abandon its old method of leaving constitutional negotiations to national leaders.
-In 2013, however, he opposed German plans to hold national referendums for major decisions on Europe; he argued that "[i]f this was implemented in Germany, it would be seen abroad as putting an end to further development of the EU, the EU would become ineffective."
+Brok was an early proponent of having the European Union abandon its old method of leaving constitutional negotiations to national leaders.
+In 2013, he opposed German plans to hold national referendums for major decisions on Europe; he argued that "[i]f this was implemented in Germany, it would be seen abroad as putting an end to further development of the EU, the EU would become ineffective."

 Brok is regarded a critic of an accession of Turkey to the European Union.
 In 2011, he expressed his skepticism of Turkey's efforts to establish itself as a regional power within the Arab world; in his view, Prime Minister Recep Tayyip Erdoğan is seeking to transform it into a regional power similar to the status it held "earlier with the Ottoman Empire" rather than pursuing the goal of EU membership.

 In 2018, Brok voted against transnational voting lists for European elections.